ttm/dissertacao/article/acm/notes.md

 - in the submission, say that we can write a vocabulary with definitions and alternative terms.
 - say that we can move some of the article to another supporting information, if it is too long
 - state in the cover letter that we can reduce the size of the article if needed, e.g. by describing the musical pieces/usage in an supporting information document.
+- check if figures has to be B&W.

 ##### Context of the article (mainly reflects in the introduction)
 FINISHED!